 With your help, Madison will move forward with ambition, creativity and common purpose.

 Raj commutes by bike to work as executive director of a state-wide water policy group.
 He also chairs the city's Sustainable Madison Committee.
 Madison became the first Wisconsin city to reach for 100% renewable energy under his leadership.

 With Al Gore's Climate Reality Project, Raj taught high school students the science of climate change.
 He then joined the social enterprise, Cool Choices, to help businesses cut costs and carbon emissions.

 Raj began his career in AmeriCorps where he worked to bring jobs to struggling neighborhoods in Milwaukee.

 When Hurricane Katrina devastated New Orleans, Raj signed up as a disaster relief volunteer with the Red Cross.
 He delivered clean water and meals to communities shattered by inaction.

 Now he tackles challenges closer to home as a member of the Rotary Club of Madison.
 He has also served as a Court Appointed Special Advocate for children in the Dane County foster care system.

-Raj and his wife have made Madison their home since 2006.
-They have three young daughters who attend Madison public schools.
-He’s a graduate of UW-Madison and a die-hard Badger, like his wife, his two sisters before him, and two nephews today.
+Raj and his wife made Madison their home in 2006.
+Their three young daughters attend Madison public schools.
+He’s a UW graduate and a die-hard Badger.
+So is his wife, his two sisters before him, and two nephews today.